Target

 The following arguments are supported:

-• identifier - (Mandatory) Identifier of the target.
+- (Mandatory) Identifier of the target.depends_on

-• depends_on - (Optional) List of required targets this target depends on.
-Note the special syntax for ancestor: ^build force completion of build target for all dependencies before proceeding.
-Default is no dependencies.
+- (Optional) List of required targets this target depends on.
+Note the special syntax for ancestor:^build

-• rebuild - (Optional) Force rebuild if true.
-Default is false.
+- (Optional) Force rebuild iftrue

-start -- build --> A["Project A"] -- build --> B["Project B"]
+graph BT start -- build --> A["Project A"] -- build --> B["Project B"] A["Project A"] -- build --> C["Project C"]

 Last updated on